 Current CASP Work Studio Artists-In-Residence:

-Studio D: Texas Tech School of Art Faculty Research Residency – Dirk Fowler, BFA, Associate Professor in Graphic Design at Texas Tech University
+Studio d: Texas Tech School of Art Faculty Research Residency

-The four CASP Live/Work Studios are located on the block adjacent to the Charles Adams Gallery at 1010 Mac Davis Lane.
+The four CASP Live/Work Studios are located in Downtown Lubbock at 1010 Mac Davis Lane.
 These unique studios designed by architect Upe Flueckiger provide a personal residence, 1,100 square foot studio space, covered parking, and yard/courtyard area.
 Live/Work Studios give artists the opportunity to create, share, and exhibit work through monthly First Friday Art Trail events, open studio hours, and other community engagement opportunities.
 Residences are open to recent university level graduates and professional artists.
 Studios #1-#4 are all long-term residency studios.
-In previous years, Studio #4 hosted short-term residencies through the CASP A.I.R.
-Program.
-Currently, CASP A.I.R. is on hiatus for the upcoming year.

 Current CASP Live/Work Artists-In-Residence: